England national football team: Gareth Southgate and Thomas Tuchel

 At the delayed Euro 2020, England reached their first European Championship final, and their first final at a major tournament since 1966.
 After finishing top of their group above Croatia, Czechia, and Scotland, the Three Lions beat Germany, Ukraine and Denmark in the knockout rounds to advance to the final.
 In the final held at Wembley, England were defeated by Italy on penalties after a 1–1 draw.

 At the 2022 World Cup, England defeated Iran and Wales in the group stage to qualify for the round of 16.
 In the round of 16, the Three Lions defeated Senegal 3–0, but were then eliminated by reigning world champions France in the quarter-finals, 2–1.
 In that match, Harry Kane scored his 53rd goal for England, equalling the all-time record at the time.

 At Euro 2024, England finished top of their group above Denmark, Slovenia, and Serbia.
-In the round of 16, England defeated Slovakia 2–1 after extra time, with Jude Bellingham scoring a spectacular bicycle kick in second-half stoppage time to equalise the match.
+In the round of 16, England defeated Slovakia 2–1 after extra time, with Jude Bellingham scoring with a bicycle kick in second-half stoppage time to equalise the match.
 In the quarter-final, England beat Switzerland on penalties after the game finished 1–1.
 The Three Lions reached their second consecutive European Championship final after defeating the Netherlands 2–1 in the semi-final.
 In the final, England were defeated 2–1 by Spain, becoming the first team to lose consecutive European Championship finals.
 With three goals, Harry Kane was the joint top scorer at the tournament and shared the golden boot with five other players.

 Whilst the FA were willing to extend his contract further, Southgate announced his resignation as England manager on 16 July 2024, saying that it was "time for change, and for a new chapter".
-Under-21 manager Lee Carsley was subsequently appointed interim head coach of the senior team.
 On 16 October 2024, the FA announced that German manager Thomas Tuchel would take over as manager from 1 January 2025, becoming the third foreign coach to take up the position.

-Under Tuchel, England became the first European nation to secure qualification for the 2026 FIFA World Cup after winning all six of their qualification matches as of 14 October 2025.
+Under Tuchel, England became the first European nation to secure qualification for the 2026 FIFA World Cup after winning all six of their qualification matches without conceding a goal as of 14 October 2025.
+In the tournament, England were ultimately eliminated by the defending champions Argentina in the semi-finals.
+In the third place match versus France on 18 July, England won 6–4, achieving their best finish at the tournament since 1966.